restyled-io/restyled.io-static/content/docs/Common-Errors.md

 images](/docs/using-a-custom-restyler-image), in which you can install whatever software you like.

-## "prettier-with-tailwindcss": executable file not found in $PATH
+## Prettier: "prettier-with-tailwindcss": executable file not found in $PATH

 We recently added a new executable to the `prettier` restyler to support tailwindcss users.
 This mean modifying the manifests such that that command is